-2) Non-derivative financial assets
+2) Non derivative financial assets

-The Group's IBOR exposures to non-derivative financial assets as of December 31, 2021 were Corporate bonds indexed to US dollar LIBOR.
+The Group's IBOR exposures to non derivative financial assets were Corporate bonds indexed to US dollar LIBOR.
 In respect of US dollar LIBOR exposures, the Group has been a party to agreements that introduce fallback clauses into all such instruments.
-These clauses automatically switch the instrument from US dollar LIBOR to SOFR as and when US dollar LIBOR ceases.
-It is unclear when the announcement that will set a date for the termination of the publication of US dollar LIBOR will take place.

-3) Non-derivative financial liabilities
+3) Non derivative financial liabilities